 Disrupt the shape of the leg for maximum impact by getting a horizontal tattoo.
 This unique, one-off landscape design is kept extremely minimal with its medium-thick black lines and simple shapes.

 Back-of-the-Ankle Leg Tattoo

-Getting a tattoo on the back of the leg, right above the ankle, is a slightly painful spot to tattoo thanks to the tendons in the area.
+Getting a tattoo on the back of the leg, right above the ankle, is a slightly painful spot thanks to the tendons in the area.
 However, it makes for a really cool spot for your ink—especially a dark or bold piece like this one—because it’s easily tucked away.

 Ornate Leg Tattoo

 Try going for an ornate design that spreads up your ankle onto your lower calf for an eye-catching and interesting placement idea.
 Rather than using shading for details, use different line thicknesses to vary the look without cluttering it.

 Stick a small, delicate design in the middle of the largest part of your thigh to create a contrast that will definitely catch attention (when you choose to show the ink off, that is).
 Keep the tattoo otherwise very simple to give it a minimal vibe.

 Sun-and-Moon Thigh Tattoo